Updated: July 3, 2025

 The law acknowledges the historical expulsion of Sephardic Jews from Portugal in 1496 and extends citizenship eligibility to their descendants.
 This initiative enables individuals with Sephardic Jewish ancestry to reconnect with their Portuguese heritage and acquire Portuguese citizenship.

-Since 2015, over 250,000 Jews of Sephardic descent have applied for Portuguese citizenship through this program, with more than 75,000 applications accepted.
+Since 2015, over 250,000 Jews of Sephardic descent have applied for Portuguese citizenship through this program, with more than 75,000 applications accepted, according to Global Citizen Solutions.
 Successful applicants have immediate access to the European Union.

 In March 2024, the Portuguese government announced that they would change the legislation affecting Portuguese Sephardic citizenship applications, adding an extra condition for all applicants.